XRPLF/ci/docker/rhel/README.md

 ### Building the Docker image

-The same Dockerfile can be used to build an image for RHEL 9 or RHEL 10 and future versions by specifying the `RHEL_VERSION` build argument.
+The same Dockerfile can be used to build an image for RHEL8, RHEL9, RHEL10 and future versions by specifying the `RHEL_VERSION` build argument.
 There is an additional argument to specify as well, namely `GCC_VERSION` for the GCC flavor;
 in the RHEL images we cannot choose the Clang version to install, so the Clang